 It does take some effort to adapt to online.
 Simply programming an offline survey may result in a poor study, but we think that as more firms understand the benefits of online there will be even more of a shift to this methodology.

 What about Mobile/Smartphone data collection?

-Mobile research is also growing in popularity but hasn't yet gone "mainstream" because the traditional types of studies - tracking, product concept, positioning - contain lots of questions and intense attribute matrixes, which don't translate well to mobile.
+Mobile research is also growing in popularity but hasn't yet gone 'mainstream' because the traditional types of studies - tracking, product concept, positioning - contain lots of questions and intense attribute matrices, which don't translate well to mobile.
 For those clients interested in mobile methods we are helping them understand the best practices for questionnaire design in mobile.